 For example, DA and DR of 40 is pretty good for brand new websites.
 On the other hand, if you are a medium sized website, it is better to pass on websites below 30.
 Needless to say, higher numbers are a good sign.

 One of the best tools on the market is MozBar.
 It’s also free to use.

 When you install this chrome plug-in, it will appear in top right corner of your browser.
 You will instantly be able to assess a website determining whether this is the right thing for you.
 That way, if you don’t like the number, you can pass on certain opportunity.

 Domain Authority Checker is another handy tool that can help you here.
 All you have to do is copy paste a URL and tool will instantly show you the Moz DA for that particular domain.

 I am a big fan of Ahrefs and their Domain Rating system.
 You can check it if you subscribe to the tool, which is a bit pricey but a must have for every SEO expert.

 Of course, there are some other, more powerful tools that you can use.
 However, I urge against it because they are more complex on average.

-Another thing that needs to be considered is the contributor’s guidelines.
-Most often they can be found by using the keyword + “write for us” search query.
+Before you submit a guest post, another thing that needs to be considered is guest blogging guidelines.
+Most often you can find them by using the keyword + “write for us” search query.

 Some websites have visibly displayed guidelines which can tell you what is expected from you as an author.
 Although they are generally very useful, they can also be a deal breaker.